-Desired Outcome: Consistent, uniform thermal boundary between the conditioned space & unconditioned space to prescribed R-value
+DESIRED OUTCOME: Consistent, uniform thermal boundary between the conditioned space and unconditioned space to prescribed R-value

-Insulation backed with rigid material
+Insulation backed with rigid material.

-If interior surface covering in stairwell is not appropriately fire rated, the rigid material used must be appropriately fire rated.
+If interior surface covering of knee wall is not appropriately fire rated, the rigid material used must be appropriately fire rated.

-^{}Materials & tools listed are only recommendations & may not include everything needed to complete the job
+^{} Materials and tools listed are only recommendations and may not include everything needed to complete job.